 The Branford House, a large historic stone mansion with multiple gables and tall chimneys, sits on a well-manicured lawn under a bright blue sky—an ideal setting for couples seeking a romantic wedding venue.

-Branford House Wedding Venue: Everything Couples Should Know
+Branford House Wedding Guide: Everything Couples Should Know

 Branford House is a historic mansion right on the water in Groton, overlooking the Long Island Sound.
 It’s one of Connecticut’s most popular wedding venues for good reason — ocean views, big stone architecture, a huge lawn, and flexible space for large or small weddings.
 You’ll have the whole property to yourself for the day.